xlhaw/flask_jsondash/README.md

 ### Using shared data for performance and simplicity.

-Data from a single source can be shared amongst N charts using namespaced "keys" in the payload.[See the shared data section at](docs/schemas.md) and visit an example shared data configuration [here](https://github.com/christabor/flask_jsondash/blob/master/example_app/examples/config/shared-data.json) for more.
+Data from a single source can be shared amongst N charts using namespaced "keys" in the payload.
+[See the shared data section](docs/schemas.md) and visit an [example configuration here](https://github.com/christabor/flask_jsondash/blob/master/example_app/examples/config/shared-data.json) for more.

 ### Generating test data